richardbiely/gaia-ecs/README.md

  .add<Something1, Something2, Something3>();
 ```

-gaiaIt is also possible to manually commit all changes by calling ***EntityBuilder::commit***.
+It is also possible to manually commit all changes by calling ***EntityBuilder::commit***.
 This is useful in scenarios where you have some branching and do not want to duplicate your code for both branches or simply need to add/remove components based on some complex logic.

 ```cpp
 ecs::EntityBuilder builder = w.bulk(e);